grasmash/drupal8to9-upgrade/README.md

 ### Upgrade custom code

-1. Let's enable an example custom module called `my_special_module`.
+1. The second module is an example custom module called `my_special_module`.
 This module is NOT Drupal 9 compatible.
 Run:
    ```bash
     drush pm-enable my_special_module -y
    ```